Last Updated on January 13, 2026 by Maged kamel

 The Vandermonde matrix, in the case of quadratic polynomials, is a(3 x 3) matrix, it can be written in the form of Vi,j =xi-1^j-1, where i is the row number and j is the column number, for instance,, V23=x2-1^j(3-1)=x1^2, V23 is the element in the second row and the third column, will be equal to the second power of x1.

-I have written using that form of the different elements of the Vandermonde matrix for quadratic interpolation.
+I have written the Vandermonde matrix in that form for quadratic interpolation.

 How do we find the determinant value of the Vandermonde matrix?

-To get the matrix’s determinant value, we will let x0=0 by multiplying the second column by x0, subtracting the new result from the third column, and placing the result in the third column.
+To get the matrix’s determinant, we set x0=0 by multiplying the second column by x0, subtracting the result from the third column, and placing the result in the third column.

 This is a continuation of the calculations.

-To get the determinant value of the matrix, we will let x0=0 by multiplying the second column by x0, then subtract the new result of that multiplication from the third column and place the result in the third column.
+To get the determinant of the matrix, we will let x0=0 by multiplying the second column by x0, then subtracting the result from the third column and placing the result in the third column.

 The process will be repeated by the first column by x0, then the new result of that multiplication will be subtracted from the second column and placed in the second column.